neam/dna-project-base-rest-api/README.md

     touch testing
     vendor/bin/codecept run api $CODECEPTION_GROUP_ARGS --debug --fail-fast
     rm testing

-All tests can be run in sequence (for both clean-db and user-generated) by running the `_test.sh` script:

-    ./_test.sh

 Note: The `touch testing` makes the app default to "test" CONFIG_ENVIRONMENT, which means it will use the TEST_DB_* parameters for database access and have captcha disabled in the registration form.